YaraAlnaggar/SqueezeSeg/README.md

 ## Installation:

-The instructions are tested on Ubuntu 16.04 with python 2.7 and tensorflow 1.0 with GPU support.
+The instructions are tested on Ubuntu 16.04 with python 2.7 and tensorflow 1.0 with GPU support (CUDA 8.0 and cuDNN 5.1).
 - Clone the SqueezeSeg repository:
     ```Shell
     $ git clone https://github.com/BichenWuUCB/SqueezeSeg.git